nymtech/nym/documentation/operators/src/testing/explorenym-scripts.md

 sudo ufw allow 3000
 ```

 6. You can now access Grafana at `http://<YOUR_IP_ADDRESS>:3000`.
-If you have a registered domain and prefer to use  it with `https` add the step 7.

-7. Give permissions to [`nginx-certbot.sh`](https://github.com/ExploreNYM/self-hosted-monitor/blob/main/nginx-certbot.sh) script and run it to setup Nginx and Certbot
+7. (*Optional step*) If you have a registered domain and prefer to use  it with `https`, give permissions to [`nginx-certbot.sh`](https://github.com/ExploreNYM/self-hosted-monitor/blob/main/nginx-certbot.sh) script and run it to setup Nginx and Certbot
 ```sh
 chmod +x ~/self-hosted-monitor/nginx-certbot.sh && ~/self-hosted-monitor/nginx-certbot.sh
 ```